saghul/sjs/docs/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **A**: At the moment sjs works only on GNU/Linux and OSX.
-Adding support for other Unix platforms should be easy enough, and Windows support is planned for later, since it's a bigger undertaking.
+Adding support for other Unix platforms should be easy enough and contributions are more than welcome.
+Windows support is not currently planned in the short term.

 Q: Do Nodejs modules work with Skookum JS?